retro16/acsi2stm/doc/compatibility.md

 ===============================================

 ACSI2STM is compatible with all SD cards that can work in SPI mode, meaning most old SD cards, all SDHC and all SDXC cards.
-SDUC was not tested and probably won't work.
+New SDUC was not tested and probably won't work, but who needs more than 2TB on a ST ?

-In GemDrive mode, the SD card must be formated either in FAT16, FAT32 or ExFAT format, with a single partition (the standard format for SD cards).
+In GemDrive mode, the SD card must be formatted either in FAT16, FAT32 or ExFAT format, with a single partition (the standard format for SD cards).
 The partition size is limited to 2TB.

-In ACSI mode, the SD card must be formated with Atari tools.
+In ACSI mode, the SD card must be formatted with Atari tools.
 TOS restrictions apply.

-In ACSI image mode, the SD card must be formated with standard SD format (like GemDrive) and the image itself must be formated with Atari tools.
+In ACSI image mode, the SD card must be formatted with standard SD format (like GemDrive) and the image itself must be formatted with Atari tools.

 Floppy disk images in ST format can be used as ACSI images and will appear as a small C drive on the ST. This won't make games compatible though since it is not